mkrishnendu/Basic-HTML-Website-Cyber-Security/README.md

 ## What is it?

-This website was made during my college presentation and in here, I am trying to convey the need for Cyber Security and how to prevent malicious activites through it and also how to safeguard our children from child predators.
-It's a really simple and basic html,css and js based website.
+This website was made during my college presentation and here, I am trying to convey the need for Cyber Security and how to prevent malicious activities through it, and also how to safeguard our children from child predators.
+It's a really simple and basic HTML, CSS, and JS-based website.

 ## About